chrisryan91/CheesyStore_PP5/TESTING.md

 For this User Story, the objective was to develop a Frequently Asked Questions (FAQ) page.
 Initial research involved reviewing FAQ sections of other online stores to identify common questions relevant to this business type, such as inquiries about privacy, card data security, return policies, account details, and other pertinent internal links.

-A new app was created to facilitate this feature, anticipating future functionalies.
+A new app was created to facilitate this feature, anticipating future functionalities.
 No new models were required for this implementation — only a simple view to serve a webpage and a template.
 This template extends base.html and presents a series of questions and answers addressing the identified common concerns.

 <details>
 <summary>User Story 13 - FAQ Screenshot</summary>